simontran7/dev-notes/containers-and-algorithms/algorithm-patterns.md

 > **Note (Keeping Track of the Final Result)**\
 > In a recursive depth-first search, `result` is typically implicit since it's usually sufficient to implicitly be returned, but an explicit `result` is sometimes a good choice, where you create it within the scope of the provided function, then create and call an inner depth-first search function to do the actual work.
 In an iterative depth-first search, you typically create an explicit `result` variable outside the while loop.

-### Breadth-First Search
+### Binary Tree Breadth-First Search

 #### Use Case

-Binary tree problems that involve levels.
+Binary tree problems that involve processing nodes by their levels.

 #### Template